backlin/ADEBA/README.md

 [Original publication here](https://www.sciencedirect.com/science/article/pii/S0031320318300062).
-Notice that the link only access a preview of the paper, wihch is accepted for publication in June 2018 (Pattern Recognition Volume 78, June 2018, Pages 133-143, Pages 133-143).
+Notice that the link only access a preview of the paper, which is accepted for publication in Pattern Recognition, Volume 78, June 2018, Pages 133-143.

 ## Installation